manuelinfosec/imdb-scraper-rs/README.md

 # IMDB Web Scraping

-Fully functional web scraper targeting [IMDb](https://www.imdb.com/search/title/?groups=top_100&sort=user_rating,desc&count=100) (a databases of movies, TV series and other media) scraping the top one hundred movies by user rating at any given moment.
+Fully functional web scraper targeting [IMDb](https://www.imdb.com/search/title/?groups=top_100&sort=user_rating,desc&count=100) (a databases of movies, TV series and other media) scraping the top 100 movies by user rating at any given moment.

 ## Libraries Used